Jen Brister: Stand-up career

-In 2007–2008, Brister worked for BBC 6 Music as a stand-in presenter, and in 2008 she took a show to Edinburgh Fringe Festival called Reception with her comedy partner at the time, Clare Warde.
+In 2007–2008, Brister worked for BBC Radio 6 Music as a stand-in presenter, and in 2008 she took a show to Edinburgh Fringe Festival called Reception with her comedy partner at the time, Clare Warde.
 In 2009, Brister appeared at the Edinburgh Fringe, again doing a stand-up show as well as appearing in a play called The One and The Many by Trevor Lock.
 In 2011, Brister took her second solo show British(ish) to Melbourne, Adelaide and Edinburgh festivals.

-In 2012 Brister performed her third solo show Now and Then at the Adelaide and Edinburgh festivals, and in 2013 she performed a sell-out run at Soho Theatre, London.
+In 2012, Brister performed her third solo show Now and Then at the Adelaide and Edinburgh festivals, and in 2013, she performed a sell-out run at Soho Theatre, London.
 In 2014, Brister took her fourth show Wishful Thinking to the Free Fringe at Edinburgh, and performed it at Soho Theatre.
 In 2016, Brister performed her fifth show The Other One at the Camden Fringe comedy festival, and in 2017 she performed it at Soho Theatre.

-In 2017, Brister performed at BBC Two's Live at The Apollo, aired in December 2017.
+In 2017, Brister performed at BBC Two's Live at The Apollo, aired on 14 December 2017.

 In 2018, Brister took her sixth show Meaningless to the Edinburgh festival, where she had a sell-out run.
 This was the first show she had toured around the UK.

 She gave a TED talk at Brighton TEDx in 2018 titled "Changing the way we bring up our boys", addressing the cultural and gender norms taught to children.

 Brister supported Frankie Boyle on his 2018 tour and was a panellist on Frankie Boyle's New World Order on BBC Two in 2019.
 She was a panellist on BBC Radio 4's The News Quiz in September 2018 and May 2019.
 She is a regular guest on podcasts like The Guilty Feminist, Global Pillage and Drunk Women Solving Crime.
 She also does her own podcast together with comedian Maureen Younger.

 Her 2019 Edinburgh show was called Under Privilege.

 In 2020 she was due to take her UK tour of Under Privilege to the Machynlleth Comedy Festival at The Tabernacle, Machynlleth.
 In May 2020 Brister appeared on the TV panel show Who Said That?.
-In November 2021 Brister was a panelist on the BBC show Mock The Week.

-In January 2022 Brister was a panelist on the BBC show QI.
+In November 2021, Brister was a panellist on the BBC show Mock the Week.
+In January 2022, Brister was a panellist on the BBC show QI.

 Writing

 Brister is also a writer and has contributed to Diva, g3, Standard Issue magazine and The Huffington Post.
 She has also written for BBC Scotland.

-Her first book, The Other Mother - A wickedly honest parenting tale for every kind of family, was published by Penguin in 2019.
+In 2019, Brister published her memoir, The Other Mother: A Wickedly Honest Parenting Tale for Every Kind of Family, through Penguin / Square Peg.

 Acting

-Brister's first role in a feature film was in the horror film Lair, directed by Adam Ethan Crow.
+Brister's first role in a feature film was in the 2021 horror film Lair, directed by Adam Ethan Crow.

 Personal life

-Brister and her partner Chloe Martin have twin boys, born in September 2014.
+Brister and her partner, Chloe Martin, have twin sons born in September 2014.
 They live in Brighton.